Fed keeps key rate unchanged and pledges to be 'patient'

 On Wednesday, the central bank said it's ready to use all its tools — including an adjustment to its bond portfolio — if it decided the economy needed more support.

-The Fed's note of patience about rate hikes marks a reversal from a theme that Chairman Jerome Powell had sounded at a news conference after the Fed's previous policy meeting in December.
-Powell had appeared to leave open the prospect of further increases soon.
+The Fed's note of patience about rate hikes marks a reversal from a theme that Powell had sounded at a news conference after the Fed's previous policy meeting in December.
+Powell had appeared then to leave open the prospect of further increases soon.
 That message had sparked fears in financial markets that the Fed might tighten credit too aggressively this year.

 With pressures on the U.S. economy rising — a global slowdown, a trade war with China, a nervous stock market — the Powell Fed is now signaling that it's in no hurry to resume raising rates.
 And with inflation remaining tame, the rationale to tighten credit has become less compelling.